aamir9138/css_flexbox_tutorial_vishwas/README.md

 2. `flex-direction: row-reverse` main axis change from `left to right` to `right to left`
 3. `flex-direction: column` main axis change to `top to bottom`
 4. `flex-direction: column-reverse` main axis change to `bottom to top`

+## lecture 6 Flex wrap

+`flex-wrap` property is applied on the container.
+By default all the `flex-items` in a container will try to fit in a single line. if there is not enough space the items simply overflow. flex wrap has different scenarios it also depends on the `flex-direction`.

+`flex-wrap` has the following options
+`flex-wrap: nowrap`
+`flex-wrap: wrap`
+`flex-wrap: wrap-reverse`

+### when flex-direction: row

+when `flex-direction: row` and the flex items are not fitting horizantally than.

+1. if we apply `flex-wrap: wrap` the flex items wrapp and moved to the second row below
+2. if we apply `flex-wrap: wrap-reverse` the flex items wrapp and moved to the row above

+### when flex-direction: column

+for this first we have to give a value of `height` to the `flex-container`. so when the height decreases the number of columns increases due to wrapping

+1. if we apply `flex-wrap: wrap` the flex items wrapp and moved to the right column
+2. if we apply `flex-wrap: wrap-reverse` the flex items wrapp and moved to the left column

+### no-wrap

+if we apply `flex-wrap: no-wrap` the items will not wrap even if we change height and width